zendframework/zend-authentication/docs/book/adapter/dbtable/credential-treatment.md

 Passing passwords to database in plaintext for insert or verification is generally not recommended.
-Sql statements can and usually are logged by the database, passwords in them become visible to anyone with access to the logs or monitoring tools that consume those logs.
+Sql statements can and usually are logged by the database, and passwords in them become visible to anyone with access to the logs or monitoring tools that consume those logs.

-Safer way is to hash passwords and verify them against stored hash on the application side.
-This way password never needs to leave application and only hashed value exchanged with database.
+The safer approach is to hash passwords, and to verify them against a stored hash in your application code.
+This way the password never leaves the application, and only the hashed value is exchanged with the database.

-As such, this adapter is not recommended for new applications and existing applications should consider migrating to using PHP provided password handling functions `password_hash()` and `password_verify()`.
+As such, this adapter is not recommended for new applications, and existing applications should consider migrating to using PHP-provided password handling functions such as `password_hash()` and `password_verify()`.
 See [CallbackCheckAdapter](callback-check.md) for more info.

 ## Configuration Options